Sample size re-estimation incorporating prior information on a nuisance parameter: Performance of the proposed sample size re-esti mation procedure

 As listed in Table \ref{table:Scenarios}, the true variance of the normally distributed data is $\sigma^2=1$.
-We assume a mean difference in the alternative of $\delta^{*}=0.5$ which requires a fixed sample design sample size of $n=128$ to obtain a power of $1-\beta=0.8$.
+We assume a mean difference in the alternative of $\delta^{*}=0.5$.
+For $\sigma^2=1$ and $\delta^{*}=0.5$, in a fixed design a sample size of $n=128$ would be required to obtain a power of $1-\beta=0.8$.
+However, it is important to emphasize that in practice the true variance and the respective true fixed design sample size are not known.
+Therefore, by varying the internal pilot study over a wide range we include the cases in the simulation study in which the internal pilot study sample size is specified based on a variance deviating from the true variance.
 Moreover, as Table \ref{table:Scenarios} highlights, during the simulation study particular emphasis is put on the performance of the sample size re-estimation procedure when the internal pilot study sample size $n_1$ and the effective sample size change.
 The shape parameter $a$ and rate parameter $b$ of the prior density $p_{\sigma^2}(\cdot)$ are chosen based on the effective sample size $ESS$ and the expected value of the prior distribution.
 The shape parameter is half of the effective sample size: $a=ESS/2$.
 Let $\sigma^2_{mean}$ denote the expected value of the prior distribution of the variance.
 Since the prior of the variance has an inverse Gamma distribution, the expected value is given by $\sigma_{mean}^2 = b/(a-1)$.
 Thus, the rate parameter is determined to be $b=\sigma_{mean}^2 ( ESS/2 - 1)$.
-The expected value $\sigma^2_{mean}$ of the prior distribution is set to one to model the settings with no prior data conflict.
-On the other hand, to model a prior data conflict, the expected value of the prior distribution is set to $\sigma^2_{mean}=0.49$.
+The expected value $\sigma^2_{mean}$ of the prior distribution is set to one to model the settings with no prior-data conflict.
+On the other hand, to model a prior-data conflict, the expected value of the prior distribution is set to $\sigma^2_{mean}=0.49$.
 Each simulated power in this section is based on $50\,000$ Monte Carlo replications which corresponds to a simulation error of less than $0.0018$ for a simulated power of $0.8$.
-In the following the results of the Monte Carlo simulation study are presented for the scenarios without prior data conflict listed in Table \ref{table:Scenarios}.
+In the following the results of the Monte Carlo simulation study are presented for the scenarios without prior-data conflict listed in Table \ref{table:Scenarios}.
 Figure \ref{fig:Sce1power} plots the power of Student's \textit{t}-test against the internal pilot study sample size $n_1$ for the different sample size re-estimation procedures.